UPDATE: The Bolivian Legal Framework

-The relation between the four autonomies has to consider the following four kinds of competences:
+The relation between the four autonomies must consider the following four kinds of competences:

 - The privative ones, (reserved only for the central level of the State.)

-- The exclusive ones, (one level of the government has the legislative, regulatory and executive faculties but can delegate o transfer the last two.)
+- The exclusive ones, (one level of the government has the legislative, regulatory, and executive faculties but can delegate or transfer the last two.)

 - The concurrent ones (the legislative faculty corresponds to the central level of the State and the other levels exert simultaneously the regulatory and the executive ones)